-Refer to the nameplate for proper electrical current requirements.
-If cord-connected, wire the unit to a properly grounded power supply.
-If permanently connected, wire the unit to a properly grounded power supply using copper conductors only.
-Power supply wiring should be restrained to ensure no contact with the internal fan.
+Refer to the nameplate for proper electrical current requirements, and then wire the unit to a properly grounded power supply using copper conductors only.
 Power supply wiring should be restrained after field installation to ensure no contact with internal fan.
 Minimum circuit ampacity should be at least 125% of the amperage shown on the unit nameplate.
-No other equipment should be connected to this circuit to prevent overloading.
-The air conditioner is rated for operation at 50 and 60 Hz.
-No action is necessary to adjust the appliance operation at the rated frequencies.
+No other equipment should be connected to this circuit to prevent overloading